 The mutagenic activity of 2-tert-butylcyclohexanone has been evaluated in a bacterial reverse mutation assay conducted in compliance with GLP regulations and in accordance with OECD TG 471 using the standard plate incorporation method.
-Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, and Escherichia coli strain WP2uvrA were treated with 2-tert-butylcyclohexanone in dimethyl sulfoxide (DMSO) at concentrations up to 5000 μg/plate.
+Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, and Escherichia coli strain WP2uvrA were treated with 2-tert-butylcyclohexanone in dimethyl sulfoxide (DMSO) at concentrations up to 5000 μ g/plate.
 No increases in the mean number of revertant colonies were observed at any tested concentration in the presence or absence of S9 (RIFM, 2017a).
-Under the conditions of the study, 2-tert-butylcyclohexanone was not mutagenic in the Ames test, and this can be extended to 4-t-amylcyclohexanone.
+Under the conditions of the study, 2-tert-butylcyclohexanone was not mutagenic in the Ames test.

 The clastogenic activity of 2-tert-butylcyclohexanone was evaluated in an in vitro micronucleus test conducted in compliance with GLP regulations and in accordance with OECD TG 487.
-Human peripheral blood lymphocytes were treated with 2-tert-butylcyclohexanone in DMSO at concentrations up to 1543 μg/mL in the DRF study.
-Micronuclei analysis was conducted at concentrations up to 249 μg/mL in the presence and absence of S9 for 3 h and in the absence of metabolic activation for 24 h 2-tert-Butylcyclohexanone did not induce binucleated cells with micronuclei when tested up to cytotoxic levels in either the presence or absence of an S9 activation system (RIFM, 2017b).
-Under the conditions of the study, 2-tert-butylcyclohexanone was considered to be non-clastogenic in the in vitro micronucleus test, and this can be extended to 4-t-amylcyclohexanone.
+Human peripheral blood lymphocytes were treated with 2-tert-butylcyclohexanone in DMSO at concentrations up to 1543 μg/mL in a dose range finding (DRF) study; micronuclei analysis was conducted at concentrations up to 400 μg/mL in the presence and absence of metabolic activation.
+2-tert-Butylcyclohexanone did not induce binucleated cells with micronuclei when tested up to the cytotoxic level concentration in either the presence or absence of an S9 activation system (RIFM, 2017b).
+Under the conditions of the study, 2-tert-butylcyclohexanone was considered to be non-clastogenic in the in vitro micronucleus test, and this can be extended to p-tert-butylcyclohexanone.

-Based on the available data, p-tert-butylcyclohexanone does not present a concern for genotoxic potential, and this can be extended to 4-t-amylcyclohexanone.
+Based on the data available, 2-tert-butylcyclohexanone does not present a concern for genotoxic potential.